literakl/mezinamiridici/README.md

 $ npm run dev
 ```

-To log in, use the credentials defined in `infrastructure/test/prepareUsers.js`.
+To log in, use the users defined in `infrastructure/test/prepareUsers.js` and password `BadPassword`.

 ## Nginx